Counter Credits Explained

 Is Counter Credit Obsolete?

 With more people using online banking, you might think counter credit is obsolete.
-However, in-person banking still has its place.
+But in-person banking still has its place.

-Some people just prefer the customer experience of walking into a bank and working with another human to deposit their funds.
-A counter credit can also be reassuring when you’re depositing a large sum of cash and don’t want to feed it into an ATM.
+Some people prefer the customer experience of walking into a bank and communicating with another human to deposit their funds.
+A counter credit may also be your only option if you’re making a large cash deposit and your bank has strict digital deposit limits, as banks often do. l.

 Pros and Cons of Counter Credits

 What are the advantages and disadvantages of counter credits?
-Consider these points.
+Consider the following points.

 Pros

-• Quick access to funds: When depositing a check or cash, the money is often available in your bank account soon thereafter, especially when depositing cash.
-There’s no need to wait for, say, the ATM you deposited your money into to be emptied.
+• Quick access to funds: When depositing a check or cash, the money is often available in your bank account within one to two business days.

-• In-person customer service: If you need help, the bank teller is literally right on the other side of the counter — and should be happy to assist you.
+• In-person customer service: If you need help, the bank teller, who’s on the other side of the counter, is happy to assist you.

 Cons

-• Inconvenience: For many, the thought of driving to a bank and waiting in line in person is wildly inconvenient in this era of digital banking.
+• Inconvenience: For many, the thought of driving to a bank and waiting in line is very inconvenient in this era of digital banking.

-• Inaccessible when traveling: Whether you are a digital nomad or simply traveling on your summer vacation, sometimes you simply can’t get to a bank branch.
-Mobile deposit (or signing up for direct deposit to automate the process) can help eliminate this issue.
+• Inaccessibility when traveling: Whether you’re a digital nomad or simply traveling on your summer vacation, getting to a bank branch is not always possible.
+Mobile deposits (or signing up for automated direct deposits) can help address this issue.

 • Limited hours: Banks aren’t always open.
-They close in the evening, they may have short Saturday hours (if any), and they’re closed for holidays.
-But with online banking, you can make a mobile deposit any time of day (and often in the evenings at participating retailers).
+They close in the evening, they may only be open for a few hours on Saturdays (if at all), and they close during the holidays.
+But with online banking, you can make a mobile deposit on any day and at any time (and often in the evenings at participating retailers).

 Recommended: Online Banking vs. Traditional Banking